 Our experimental results reveal several interesting findings and actionable insights.
-Specifically, we identify the complementary role of pseudocode-based code translation in effectively handling code translation tasks that direct translation struggles with.
-By combining the results of direct translation and pseudocode-based translation, the studied LLMs achieve average improvements in pass@10 rates over direct translation alone of 4.10\%, 7.44\%, and 13.75\% on easy-, medium-, and hard-level problems, respectively.
-We also find that pseudocode-based translation can benefit varying source-target PL pairs, with more substantial helpfulness for translation from flexible PLs (e.g., Python) to more rigid PLs (e.g., Go) or involving the low-resource PL Rust.
-These findings suggest the adoption of a hybrid strategy combining direct and pseudocode-based translation results with further test-based selection to leverage the complementary advantages of both approaches, in particular when translating from flexible to rigid PLs or dealing with low-resource PLs.
-Moreover, with higher-quality pseudocode, we observed that the studied LLMs show the potential to achieve pass rates of 0.9646--0.9835, 0.8861--0.9512, and 0.6747--0.8286 on three-level tasks, respectively.
-The identified bottlenecks of pseudocode-based code translation stem from both code understanding and generation capabilities of LLMs.
-Our case studies also highlight the advantages of pseudocode-based translation in disentangling understanding and generation on complicated programs and mitigating distractions from the PL-specific details in original programs, as well as its limitations caused by incorrect, incomplete, or ambiguous pseudocode.
-These findings further illuminate the effective use of pseudocode-based translation and inspire future research on enhancing code translation through pseudocode.
+Specifically, we identify the complementary role of pseudocode-based code translation in effectively handling translation tasks that direct translation struggles with.
+By combining the results of direct translation and pseudocode-based translation, the studied LLMs achieve average improvements in translation accuracy over direct translation alone by 4.10\%, 7.44\%, and 13.76\% on easy-, medium-, and hard-level problems, respectively.
+We also demonstrate that pseudocode-based translation can benefit various source-target PL pairs, with more significant benefits for translation from flexible PLs (e.g., Python) to more rigid PLs (e.g., Go), or involving Rust PL that has limited training resources.
+These findings suggest the adoption of a hybrid strategy that combines direct and pseudocode-based translation results with further test-based selection to leverage the complementary strengths of both approaches, particularly when handling the highly benefited PLs/PL pairs.
+Moreover, with higher-quality pseudocode, we observed that the studied LLMs can achieve pass rates of 0.9646--0.9835, 0.8861--0.9512, and 0.6747--0.8286 on three-level tasks, respectively, identifying bottlenecks of pseudocode-based code translation in both code understanding and code generation capabilities of LLMs.
+Our case studies further illustrate the advantages of pseudocode-based translation in decoupling the code understanding and generation burdens on complicated programs and mitigating distractions from the PL-specific details in the original programs, as well as its limitations caused by incorrect, incomplete, or ambiguous pseudocode.
+These findings illuminate the effective adoption of pseudocode-based translation to enhance LLMs' code translation accuracy and provide evidence for future research on improving LLM-driven code translation.

-To summarize, this work makes the following contributions: \begin{itemize}[leftmargin=*] \item We conduct the first empirical study on pseudocode-based code translation, exploring the effectiveness, advantages, and limitations of explicit semantic code translation via pseudocode in improving code translation accuracy by emulating human translation practices.
+To summarize, this work makes the following contributions: \begin{itemize}[leftmargin=*] \item We conduct the first systematic empirical study on pseudocode-based code translation, exploring the effectiveness, advantages, and limitations of emulating human semantic code translation practices via pseudocode in improving code translation accuracy of LLMs.